getadvice/getadvice.github.io/join.md

 2. An account on [Calendly](https://calendly.com/), [Yocale](https://www.yocale.com/), [Shore](https://www.shore.com/), or any other public calendar service.

 3. Willing to give some of your free time.
 You decide how many days per week/month and how many minutes a call lasts.
-You can start with just 1 call of 30 mins per month
+You can start with just 1 call of 30 mins per month.

 4. A videoconference tool like [Google Hangout](https://hangouts.google.com/), [WhereBy](https://whereby.com/), [Jitsi Meet](https://meet.jit.si/) or any other that you like.